phreax/acid/README.md

 ### Live Templating

 Acid will compile all clientside templates for you.
-Currently only `handlebars` is supported, which is a great clientside template engine based on `mustache.js`.
+Currently only **Handlebars** is supported, which is a great clientside template engine based on **mustache.js**.
 But the real kick is, that it will also watch your template directory for changes, and push the code directly to the browser, so it will be instantly viewed.
 Just bind a Backbone event to the Handlebars.set method: